elchinoo/tutorials-db/challenges/challenge1_analysis.md

 # A tale of two tables: How to optimize queries (part 1)

 I hope you all found this challenge entertaining as I found.
 I will try to walk you through one of the process I like to use while trying to optimise a query.
-The **prologue** here isn't really needed to understand the process and it's more an attempt to entertain and thanks for the great time I had while reading the queries and understanding their ideas and what made them fast or what we could change on them to get them even faster.
+The **prologue** here isn't really needed to understand the process and it's more an attempt to entertain and to thank all involved in this challenge for the great time I had while reading the queries and understanding their ideas and what made them fast or what we could change on them to get them even faster.
 Enjoy the reading!

 ## Index
  - [Prologue](challenge1_analysis.md#prologue)